Dénia: Culture

 The Fallas festival is celebrated each March from March 14-19.
 As done in major cities throughout the Valencian Community, huge papier-mâché statues called fallas are set up throughout the town, are awarded both overall and category prizes, and then set ablaze on the last night of the celebration in reverse order of their overall finish.
 Dénia has 11 "falla districtes": Baix La Mar, Campaments, Centro, Darrere de Castell, Diana, Les Roques, Nou Camp Roig, Oeste, París-Pedrera, Port-Rotes, and Saladar.
 Each district constructs both an adult and children's falla.
 Districts compete in the "Especial" or the "Primera" categories, depending upon how much is allocated for the construction of each falla.

-The Bous a la Mar (meaning "Bulls at the Sea") is held in July.
-The highlight of this week-long festival is watching bulls run down the main street Marqués de Campo, only to be chased into the Mediterranean sea by those daring enough to enter a makeshift bull ring with them.
+Dénia's Festa Major, its main annual festival, is held in July for ten days around the Dia de la Santíssima Sang, or Day of the Holy Blood.
+During this festival, the Bous a la Mar (meaning "Bulls at the Sea") is held on several days, during which bulls run down the main street Marqués de Campo, only to be chased into the Mediterranean sea by men who enter a makeshift bull ring with them.
+The event attracts criticism from animal rights groups.

+Dénia holds two major multi-day observances related to Moros y Cristianos: a mid-year festival on the second week of February, and the main celebration on the second week of August.
+The city has 18 filaes representing each historical side of the conflict.

 Since 1974, Dénia has been home to painter and sculptor Joan Castejón.
 The town honored him as an Adoptive Son of Dénia in 1999.

 Since 2015, Dénia has been an UNESCO Creative City of Gastronomy.
-The celebrity chef Quique Dacosta has his namesake 3-star Michelin restaurant in the Las Marinas area of the city.
-The 1-star Michelin restaurant Peix y Brases is also in Dénia.
+The celebrity chef Quique Dacosta has his namesake 3-star Michelin and 3-sun Repsol Guide restaurant in the Las Marinas area of the city.
+The 1-star Michelin and 2-sun Repsol restaurant Peix y Brases is also in Dénia.
+Beyond these distinctions, the city also has two Michelin Guide recommended restaurants (Toy, El Carreter), two one-sun Repsol restaurants (Dexcaro, El Baret de Miquel), and eight Repsol Guide recommended restaurants (Aticcook, Casa Federico, El Faralló, El Raset, Pont Sec, Venta de Posa, Nomada, El Pegolí).
 The annual D*na Festival is the city's annual gastronomic fair, held annually on the last weekend of September at the Marineta Cassiana boardwalk.